 The Great Dome car was built in 1955 for the Great Northern Railway and was brought to Amtrak in the early 1970s.
 After being renovated in 1985, it traveled as part of the Amtrak Auto Train between Washington, D.C. and Orlando.
 Since then, it has been once again refurbished, traveling across the country with various Amtrak trains.

-We’ll share updates about the Great Dome and other train status information on our @PacSurfliners Twitter account throughout the summer.
+We’ll share updates about the Great Dome and other train status information on our @PacSurfliners Twitter account during its time with us.
 Don’t forget to share your photos with us using the hashtag #PacificSurfliner!